 MOUNTAIN GUIDES AND CREW Click here for a tipping guide for mountain climbing guides and crew.

-Central Tip Box at Lodges: $5 per person per day
+Central Tip Box at Accommodations: $5 per person per night

 Restaurants (other than at lodges, which would be included in the central tip box): about 5-10% of the total bill